 Multigenerational family travel is not a new trend, but the types of destinations that families are traveling to continue to shift and surprise us (even wine country can be kid-friendly).
 Tortuguero National Park in Costa Rica is one of those places, and despite its remote location (you must travel to the region by boat or light aircraft), the number of travelers heading there has skyrocketed lately.
 One possible explanation: This particular spot provides an unusual combo of seclusion…and Internet access!
 Kids may be happy kayaking down the creek, but they’ll be even happier when they tell their friends about it.

-To plan a trip, get in touch with our Trusted Travel Experts Michael Kaye and Natalie Ewing.
+To plan a trip, get in touch with Priscilla Jiminez, one of Wendy’s Trusted Travel Experts for Costa Rica.

 9. Canberra, Australia

 Canberra is often overlooked as a city of politicians and school excursions, but it is fast emerging as a colorful tourism destination.
 In October it was named the best city in the world to live in—in a report by the Organization for Economic Cooperation and Development—and a variety of hip and quirky openings have made Australia’s capital city seem cool again.
-Hotel Hotel, which arrived in early 2014, is a design-centric collaboration between artists, creative firms, and makers.
+Ovolo Nishi is a design-centric collaboration between artists, creative firms, and makers.
 Both the QT Canberra and the Peppers Gallery were updated and renovated into boutique-style properties this year.
-On the food front, Hotel Hotel and Peppers have locally acclaimed restaurants (along with about nine other city spots recently identified as buzzworthy by The Sydney Morning Herald Good Food Guide), and there are 33 wineries within a 35-minute drive of the city.
+On the food front, Peppers has a locally acclaimed restaurant (along with about nine other city spots recently identified as buzzworthy by The Sydney Morning Herald Good Food Guide), and there are 33 wineries within a 35-minute drive of the city.
 Neighborhoods are being revitalized left and right, from the arty New Acton district to the hipster haven of Lonsdale Street, lined with bars and restaurants.
 And several new attractions have arrived recently: the National Arboretum, the National Gallery of Australia, and the Centenary Trail, which winds through Canberra’s urban and rural landscapes.

 To plan a trip, get in touch with our Trusted Travel Expert Stuart Rigg.